spacexnu/adlermedrado.com.br/content/posts/sudo-touch-id.md

 As I use sudo a lot, this configuration is very convenient for me.

-I hope this tip is useful to you.
+I hope that this tip will be of some use to you.